JoelHorrocks/Linkbac-app/README.md

 - [x] Sync settings with Google Chrome profile
 - [ ] AI task summaries (early implementation in notionService.js [here](https://github.com/JoelHorrocks/Linkbac/commit/54edc4a6994d23b738b7f60cb0da2988acfec580) and [here](https://github.com/JoelHorrocks/Linkbac/commit/c1ee2b55104e7ff860f392323d5775723ffa70ba) - removed later in the repo history as I built this in the days of GPT-3 and results were mixed)
 - [ ] Google Calendar integration
+- [ ] Implement Sheets/Drive server side code to move API key out of extension
+- [ ] Use [extension messaging](https://developer.chrome.com/docs/extensions/develop/concepts/messaging#external-webpage) to pass OAuth key from server to extension

-> [!NOTE]
+> [!WARNING]
-> I built this when I last had access to ManageBac in 2023.
+> This extension is not production-ready - Notion OAuth key passing from server is a potential security issue, though keys are appropriately scoped.
+I built this when I last had access to ManageBac in 2023.
 Any subsequent changes they have made to the website may have rendered this extension no longer functional.

 ## External services